Transport

 Plane

-The organization does not provide a ticket service, so you should check the internet yourself or contact your local travel agent for the best options.
+The organization does not provide a ticket service, so please check the internet yourself or contact your local travel agent for the best options.

 Administration when entering Morocco